The Key Physics of Ice Premelting: Step free energies and the Nakaya diagram

 The fluctuation formula of Eq.(\ref{eq:h2surf}) then become very valuable.
 Fitting these equations to the spectrum of surface fluctuations as obtained from computer simulations (Fig.\ref{fig:basalstruc}-d) allows to assess the value of the lattice strength parameter, $w$.
 Not surprisingly, this, together with the surface stiffness coefficients, sets the free energy cost of creating an elementary step of height $b$ on the crystals' surface.

-Using results from the sine-Gordon model of crystalline interfaces,\cite{bennett81,chaikin95} the free energy cost to create a step on the ice/water surface amounts to $\beta_{\sl}=\frac{2b^2}{\pi^2}\sqrt{\gamma_{\sl}w}$.\cite{nozieres87} Now, for an interface exhibiting premelting, it is also necessary to account for the cost or rising the water/vapor surface due to the elevation of the step in the crystal surface below.
+Using results from the sine-Gordon model of crystalline interfaces,\cite{bennett81,chaikin95} the free energy cost to create a step on the ice/water surface amounts to $\beta_{\sl}=\frac{2b^2}{\pi^2}\sqrt{\gamma_{\sl}w}$.\cite{nozieres87} In the presence of premelting it is also required to account for the cost of rising the water/vapor surface above the step so formed.
 By analogy with the previous result, it is expected that this free energy cost will be given by $\beta_{\lv} = \frac{2b^2}{\pi^2}\sqrt{\gamma_{\lv}g''}$.\cite{llombart20b} The total free energy cost of creating a step on the premelted surface must then be given as $\beta = \beta_{\sl} + \beta_{\lv}$.\cite{llombart20b}

-The rationale of these two equations may be understood as follows: the deviation of a surface from planarity bears a free energy cost related to the increase of surface area, which can be measured as $\propto \gamma (dz/dx)^2 dx$, with the square derivative of the surface profile $z(x)$ a measure of the surface area increment.\cite{nozieres87,chaikin95} On average, the surface height increases by an amount equal to the full step height $dz=b$ over a horizontal distance on the scale of the surface correlation length, $dx=\xi$.
+The rationale of these two equations may be understood as follows: the deviation of a surface from planarity bears a free energy cost related to the increase of surface area, which can be measured as $\gamma (dz/dx)^2 dx$, with the squared derivative of $z(x)$, used as a measure of the surface area increment.\cite{nozieres87,chaikin95} On average, the surface height increases by an amount equal to the full step height $dz=b$ over a horizontal distance on the scale of the surface correlation length, $dx=\xi$.
 This is $\xi_{\sl}=\sqrt{\gamma_{\sl}/w}$ or $\xi_{\lv}=\sqrt{\gamma/g''}$ for either the ice/water and water/vapor surfaces, respectively.
 Then, the calculation of $\gamma (b/\xi)^2 \xi$, leads to the previous results up to numerical factors.

 Fig.\ref{fig:stepfree} compares the step free energies of prism and basal facets of ice crystals obtained from computer simulations for the TIP4P/Ice model.\cite{llombart20b} The results are in order of magnitude agreement with measurements obtained directly from the growth of snow crystals,\cite{libbrecht17,libbrecht22} and show a non-monotonous behavior as required to explain the Nakaya diagram.
 Indeed, the step free energies appear higher or lower for either the basal or prism facets in alternating order.